 6. The current type and disposition of the buoys CP1 through CP7 has an effect to indicate the port and starboard hand sides of the route to be followed by vessels, and to allure vessels that could safely navigate outside the buoyed channel to navigate through it.
-The occupancy of the buoyed channel by small light draught vessels navigating in opposite direction would seriously affect the navigation of large deep draught vessels which can only safely navigate inside the buoyed channel.
+The occupancy of the buoyed channel by small light draught vessels would seriously affect the navigation of large deep draught vessel which can only safely navigate inside the buoyed channel.